org-arl/fjage/gateways/js/examples/readme.md

 This directory contains examples of how to use the fjage.js in the various module system it's supported in.

-The example code in all the examples sends a `ShellExecReq` to the fjåge Master Container which does some simple calculations, and returns the result to the fjage.js Gateway which is then printed on the console.
+The example code in all the examples sends a `ShellExecReq` to the fjåge Master Container which does some simple calculations and returns the result to the fjage.js Gateway which is then printed on the console.

-For the browser based examples, you'll need to run a local web-server like for e.g. [http-server](https://github.com/http-party/http-server).
+For the browser-based examples, you'll need to run a local web-server e.g. [http-server](https://github.com/http-party/http-server).
 You could run it in the examples directory as with the command `npx http-server -p 8000`.

 ## Installing fjage.js

 To be able to install fjage.js, you'll need to **copy this examples directory outside the fjage directory**.
-Once you are done copying this directory out, install fjage.js in this examples directory using `npm install fjage`.
+Once you are done copying this directory out, install fjage.js in this `examples` directory using `npm install fjage`.

 ## Starting a fjåge Master Container